nagasudhirpulla/taming_python/blog/skills/error_handling.md

 # the above program prints "Name error occured, which means that, a variable name is not defined"
 ```
 In the above example, first we check if the error type is `NameError` and it.
-Otherwise we check if the error is of type `OsError` and handle it.
+Otherwise we check if the error is of type `OSError` and handle it.
 After that  we catch any other types of errors.

 ### Using 'finally' keyword for must run code